-Mascarpone is one of those luxury ingredients that cost an arm and a leg to buy but…it super cheap and easy to make at home.
+Mascarpone is one of those luxury ingredients that cost an arm and a leg to buy but…it is cheap and easy to make at home.

-To compare: a tub of supermarket mascarpone is $23 per kilo.
-Making your own with fresh cream comes in at around $7.90 a kilo, a big saving.
+To compare: a tub of supermarket mascarpone is AU$23 per kilo.
+Making your own with fresh cream comes in at around AU$7.90 a kilo, a big saving.

 The recipe below yields about 400g of mascarpone cheese, which means it costs under AU$4, including the cost of the lemon or vinegar.

-- Heat cream over medium heat in a saucepan until it reaches 85°C (a candy thermometer is useful here).
+- Gently heat cream over medium heat in a saucepan until it reaches 85°C (a candy thermometer is useful here).
 Make sure you stir regularly to ensure the cream doesn’t scold on the bottom.
-Many recipes suggest heating the cream in a double boiler over boiling water, but I found the cream would not reach the desired temperature (even after constant heating for 20 minutes) so ended up transferring the cream to a saucepan over direct heat and this worked fine.

 - Once the cream reaches 85°C, add the vinegar and continue stirring until it is thick enough to coat the back of the spoon (a couple of minutes).
 Remove from heat and let sit to cool.
 The cream won’t visibly curdle like it would if you were making ricotta, for example, although you may see some whey.
 It looks more like custard.